 Project Contract as reporting snapshot

 We use the project contract in its confirmed state as our reporting snapshot.
 There was no change in the data model because it provides every function out-of-the-box.
 Some automatisms and logical checks were added and the UI was updated to provide a better process flow.

-Here is a small sample what it would look like at the end:
+Here is a small sample of what it would look like at the end:

 We use a business process flow from Opportunity to Order which will then switch over into the Project and the Project Delivery business process flow.

-Our sales process includes stage gating for negotiations and depended branches for approval processes based on the quotation volume.
+Our sales process includes stage gating for negotiations and dependent branches for approval processes based on the quotation volume.

 Our basic project delivery process includes a close out phase to provide lessons learned and further details after project completion.